Mark Radcliffe (radio broadcaster)

-Personal life
+Early life

+His father Philip (1932–2018) joined the BBC in Manchester as a news assistant from 2 December 1963, aged 31.
+By 1967, Philip was the producer of Look North in Manchester.
+He later worked in the press office of the University of Manchester from 1970 until 1996.
+He spoke Russian, and worked with the Great Britain–Russia Society, and later lived in Derbyshire.

 Radcliffe was born in Bolton, Lancashire, and educated at Bolton School and the University of Manchester, where he studied English, American Studies and Classical Civilisation.
+He stayed at the traditional all-male Woolton Hall, Manchester of the university at the Fallowfield Campus, where gowns and suits were worn at meal times, in the late 1970s; there were no exceptions.

 He took an interest in music from a young age, playing drums in numerous bands while at school and university and into his working life.

+Personal life

+He married Bella Sharp on Saturday 19 April 1997 in Cheshire; his 27 year old wife, from Hampshire, was an assistant at Granada TV.

+In 1995 he lived in Heaton Mersey.

-As of 2007, he lives in Knutsford, Cheshire; he is married to Bella Sharp (since 1997), with three daughters (1 from his first marriage), and became a grandfather in October 2008.
+As of 2007, he has lived in Knutsford, Cheshire; with three daughters (one from his first marriage), and became a grandfather in October 2008.
 In July 2011, he was awarded an honorary Doctorate of Letters from the University of Bolton.
-On 3rd October 2018, he announced on his BBC Radio 2 show that he had "cancerous tongue and lymph node issues" and he would take a break from his radio broadcasting for a while.
+On 3 October 2018, he announced on his BBC Radio 2 show that he had "cancerous tongue and lymph node issues" and he would take a break from his radio broadcasting for a while.
 Radcliffe returned to the show on 13 February 2019.

+In 2020, Radcliffe was presented with a Knutsford Civic Award by the Mayor of Knutsford for his work curating events as part of the town's music festival.

 Radio and music

-During his student years, Radcliffe was a member of a number of bands, including a short stint as the drummer for the band Skrewdriver but left before their later transformation into a white power group.
-Radcliffe's radio career began in late 1982 at Piccadilly Radio, where he hosted a Friday night show called Cures For Insomnia.
+During his student years, Radcliffe was a member of a number of bands, including a short stint as the drummer for the band Skrewdriver which he left before their later transformation into a white power group.

+His first job was assistant producer at Piccadilly Radio in 1979, producing documentaries, classical music and drama.

+Radcliffe's radio presenting career began in late 1982 at Piccadilly Radio, where he hosted a Friday night show called Cures For Insomnia.
 He later hosted Transmission, an eclectic show playing local and nationally recognised new wave and post-punk bands as well as European avant-garde and electronic music.

 Radio 5 career

-Radcliffe came to prominence as a DJ on BBC Radio 5's Hit the North in 1990, but also appeared on other shows such as Cult Radio.
+Radcliffe came to prominence as a DJ on BBC Radio 5's Hit the North from 28 August 1990, but also appeared on other shows such as Cult Radio.
 Nearly twenty years later, in 2009, he briefly stood in as a presenter on BBC Radio 5 Live, the station that replaced it, to cover Simon Mayo's afternoon show.